Ezku/equanimous-tribble/content/3-empirical-study/3-findings/1-erq1/1-typical-segments.md

 ## Typical daily segments {#typical-segments}

 An overview of the structure of a daily is afforded to us by the segment analysis described in \ref{research-methodology}.
 No two dailies followed exactly the same sequence of segments, as the reader can observe from appendix \ref{daily-segment-lengths}.
 However, clear tendencies could be seen.
 In this section we first describe a prototypical example of a daily and proceed to paint a picture of how the daily came to be structured the way we observed.

 Let us consider daily `03` as a prototypical example, as it has close to average duration, attendees and a clear segment outline.
 The outline can be seen in table \ref{daily-03-outline}.

+\pagebreak{}

 | **Segment**               | **Duration** |
 |---------------------------|--------------|